fsudssAI/RASlab-website/content/authors/Ali/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Grad Students
+- Alumni
 ---

-Ali received his B.S. and M.S in Electronic Engineering Technology from Arizona State University, Tempe, Arizona, in 2010, 2013.
-He is currently a Ph.D. candidate in the Department of Electrical and Computer Engineering at Florida State University.
+Ali received his B.S. and M.S in Electronic Engineering Technology from Arizona State University, Tempe, Arizona, in 2010, and 2013.
+He obtained Ph.D. candidate in the Department of Electrical and Computer Engineering at Florida State University in 2023.
 His research interest is around Power system security and control.